How Humanities Develop Strategic Thought

 The way it trains us to think.

-Put simply, old humanities education trained people to seek out the good in things, and to extract insights from which they might learn and develop.
-New humanities however trains people to look for what’s wrong, to tear things down, and thus disregard those insights.
+Put simply, old humanities education trained people to seek out the good in things and to extract insights from which they might learn and develop.
+Old humanities help develop strategic thought.
+New humanities however train people to look for what’s wrong, to tear things down, and thus disregard those insights.

 Although these are both relevant lines of enquiry, from a personal development perspective there is no contest: the observer who looks for the value in things will develop a far greater mental “toolbox” than will the critic.